-When I was 18 months old, he put a wheel kit on a Arctic Cat Z120, hooked the tether cord to his wrist and ran beside me as I rode that sled around the lawn before the snow came that fall.
+When I was 18 months old, my dad put a wheel kit on a Arctic Cat Z120, hooked the tether cord to his wrist and ran beside me as I rode that sled around the lawn before the snow came that fall.
 The skis went on when the snow arrived and I rode for hours and hours every chance I could get.
 Soon I entered my first race and did pretty good.
 When I was 3 dad put me on a Yamaha Sno Scoot and I won my first race which was a slalom course at SnoDeo in Rangley.
 The next year I was on a F1 Kitty Cat and won the kids ice drags at SnoDeo.
-When I was 4, my sister and I got 50cc Suzuki ATV’s and I guess we scared my parents as we both got airborne a bit too much.
-So away went the ATV’s and back came a Yamaha PW50.
+When I was 4, my sister and I got 50cc Suzuki ATV’s.
+Away went the ATV’s and back came a Yamaha PW50.
 That was my first dirt bike and I loved it.
 When I was 5, I started racing motocross on a KTM Mini Adventure.
 At 6, I won the 50cc 4-6 year old, Maine Motocross Series Championship.
-Little did I know that this was the beginning of what was to come.
-I kept winning and kept moving up.
 In 2007, I was still winning MX races and was running in both the 50cc 7-9 and 65cc classes.
-That year I crashed had at Valley Motorsports Park.
+That year I crashed at Valley Motorsports Park.
 I broke my wrist and growth plate and had to sit out several races.
-Broken bones were nothing new as although I only crashed once or twice per year, I always broke something when I went down.
-I cam back in the fall of that year and won the last MX race I ran at MX-207.
+I came back in the fall of that year and won the last MX race I ran at MX-207.
 The next week I was playing soccer and complained to my parents that it hurt just to run.

 The next year we tried mini cups.
 I won all but one feature that year.
 My dad was searching on the internet for a open wheel race car that we might be able to run in Maine.
 He found a TTC Mod in Rochester, NH.
-The ad said “not a toy and not for a kid”.
 So we went down to check it out and it was pretty close to what we were looking for.
-The guy was very nice but said he would not sell it if a kid was going to drive it as it was a very fast car.
-We talked him into it and got a good deal that included a extra GSXR1100 motor.
+We got a good deal that included a extra GSXR1100 motor.
 Loaded it in the trailer and headed home.
-A few nights later we fired it up and I drove my first standard shift race car.
+A few nights later we fired it up and I drove my first standard race car.
 Did laps in our driveway.
-The car was very responsive and hooked up well, even on old tires.
 My dad and a friend went and bought a few more of the TTC Mods and we took them to Wiscassett raceway to turn some laps.
 Wow!
 They were fast and easy to drive.
 In no time I was running laps close to Pro Stock times (I had a lot more rubber to work with than a PS).
-We did a few exhibition laps and Unity and Wiz that Fall and the people were quite surprised that a 11 year old could drive a car that fast.
+We did a few exhibition laps and Unity and Wiz that Fall.
 So that is how the Maine Mods were born.
 A talented group of 10-15 year old kids got cars and we ran races from Spud to Monadnock.
 It was fun but 2011 was time for a new challenge and we decided to see if I could get a 12 year old waiver to run NELCAR.
 I got the waiver, we had a friend pick up a used Legend car down South and headed to NHMS to see if I could drive it.
-I never had even driven a Legend car until we rolled out for the first practice.
+I had never driven a Legend car until we rolled out for the first practice.
 If you have driven one you know that they are a handful but also a hoot to drive.
-The first few races I would get into the top 10 (I was running 3rd in my first road course race with one lap to go when I lost my brakes) and have a mechanical failure.
-At the July Cup Weekend, I finished 5th only to get DQ’s in tech for my wheelbase being 1/8″ too long on the right side.
+The first few races I would get into the top 10 (I was running 3rd in my first road course race with one lap to go when I lost my brakes).
+At the July Cup Weekend, I finished 5th only to get DQ’d in tech for my wheelbase being 1/8″ too long on the right side.
 Our fault.
 We never checked it.
-Frustrating but we had not idea what we were doing or how to set one up.
+Frustrating but we had no idea what we were doing or how to set one up.
 Somehow, we were lucky enough to hook up with Bob Weymouth and he quickly solved the mechanical issues with the cars and the finishes started coming.
-I finished the season with a string of top 5 finishes and did so without touching anyone on the track (well I may have touched the 399 car once but that was just one of those “racing deals” as they say).
-I hope I have earned the respect of my fellow competitors and plan on running as many NELCAR races as I can in 2012, along with as many Pro Stock/Super Late Model races as we can make.
-Really bummed that I can not run all the tracks yet (still too young) but I understand.
-2011 also allowed me to get some laps in behind the wheel of a LMS at Unity and Speedway 95.
-Glad to have that behind me so that I at least have some idea what to expect with my Super Late Model.
+I finished the season with a string of top 5 finishes.